Q: What’s a solar renewable energy certificate (SREC)?

 The english definition of an SREC

 The state of NJ provides each owner of a PV Solar system with an incentive to invest in solar.
 The incentive is in the form a Solar Renewable Energy Certificate or SREC.
-As the owner of the PV solar system, you are entitled to receive the SREC for 10-years from the time your system is officially connected to the grid.
+If your system was registered with the NJCEP SREC program prior to midnight of October 29, 2018, then, as the owner of the PV solar system, you are entitled to receive the SREC for 15-years from the time your system is officially connected to the grid.
+If your system was registered after this deadline, then, as the owner of the PV solar system, you are entitled to receive the SREC for 10-years from the time your system is officially connected to the grid.

 Think of SRECs as sort-of a byproduct of the solar energy that you create.
 Here's what we mean.
 As you create and consume the solar energy you produce, you are also generating energy towards the creation of SRECs.
 When you have generated 1000 kWh of solar energy, you are entitled to create one SREC.
 You get the SREC regardless of whether or not you consumed the solar energy that you produced.
 As long as the energy was created by solar it counts towards an SREC.